dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 I thought that maybe it would be a good idea to have a set number of biplanes for each biplane group for now when it comes to making something like this.
 So for now it is just a group of three biplane models each positioned in a circle around the origin point of the group.

 Like many of my other modules like this there is a create method that will just create a single instance of this bi plane group model, and another method that will update the state of a biplane group.
+The create method will return an instance of THREE.Group, and each Child of that group will be a group of mesh objects created with the biplane module.
+Inside this create method I am also attaching a number of values for the user data objects for the main biplane group as well as for each bi plane group also.

 ```js